-One of the first things that a brand new aspiring guitarist will do is learn some basic chords.
+One of the first things that a new guitarist will do is learn some basic guitar chords.
 We all know the chords I’m talking about:

-The idea behind learning to strum some guitar chords is sound and learning how to change chords faster requires some dedicated commitment to practice.
+The idea behind learning to strum some guitar chords is part of the journey.
+But learning how to change chords faster requires some dedicated commitment to practice.

 This gives the new guitarist some tools to play many popular rock songs.
-And it doesn’t require the kind of maddening two hand coordination associated with playing individual notes with the picking hand.
+And it doesn’t need the kind of coordination associated with playing individual notes with the picking hand.

-Only strumming is necessary, which allows the player to focus almost exclusively on the fretting hand.
+Only strumming is necessary.
+This allows the player to focus almost exclusively on the fretting hand.
 The only really hard thing is changing chords quickly enough.
-This requires a good bit of finger independence, especially for someone who is new to the instrument.
+This requires a bit of finger independence.
+Especially for someone who is new to the instrument.

 How To Change Chords Faster